 While measuring how different sizes perform on your site could be the key to unlock the site’s true revenue potential – manual tests are difficult and take a lot of effort.
 Furthermore, the revenue from your site will often vary greatly by time of year, time of

 Furthermore, the revenue from your site will often vary greatly by time of year, time of week, time of day — as well as traffic source and geographics — to effectively compare different ad combinations, you need to use split testing and/or account for outside variables.
-Hence; continuous, multivariate testing is the way forward!
+Hence; continuous, multivariate testing is the way best way to accomplish this.

 AdSense ad sizes can dramatically affect ad earnings.
 It’s important to test combinations and configurations to ensure yours are performing well.
-You can do this really easily here.
+You can do this really easily by using Ad Tester.